 If it is decided to launch a parliamentary inquiry, a committee is established.
-The issues regarding the number of committee members, and the duration of the committee — if necessary, working in Ankara — is decided by the Plenary upon the Speaker’s proposal.
+The issues regarding the number of committee members, and the duration of the committee -if necessary, working outside Ankara- is decided by the Plenary upon the Speaker’s proposal.
 The political party groups are represented in the committee in proportion to their powers.

-Ministries, other public institutions, local governments, universities, public economic enterprises, banks and institutions established by special laws, public professional institutions having the status of public institutions, and non-profit associations may provide information at the request of the committee of parliamentary inquiry.
-The committee of inquiry may also conduct investigations in the institutions mentioned above, and may also listen to the officials concerned.
+Ministries, other public institutions, local governments, universities, public economic enterprises, banks and institutions established by special laws, professional institutions having the status of public institutions, and non-profit associations may provide information at the request of the committee of parliamentary inquiry.
+The committee of inquiry may also conduct investigations in the institutions mentioned above and listen to the officials concerned.

 The committees of parliamentary inquiry must conclude their work within three months.
 The Plenary may extend the duration of the committee for an additional one month if the committee cannot complete its work within three months.
 A debate on the reasons for not concluding the inquiry or about the conclusions drawn up until that time is held in the plenary within 15 days after this four- month period has expired.
 The Plenary may find this debate sufficient or may establish a new committee of inquiry.

 The committee of parliamentary inquiry produces a report which indicates the current condition and dimensions of the matter, expresses the cause of the problem, and the measures to be taken in all aspects.
 After the published report has been distributed to the deputies, a general debate on the report is held in the Plenary.